 Before proceeding further, let’s take a look at one of the real user’s examples.

 Fix Android Can’t Read Card or SD Card Not Recognized Android [Video Tutorial]

-10 Problems And Solutions To Solve SD card is Not Detected/Read/Recognized By Android Phone
+10 Solutions To Solve SD Card is Not Detected/Read/Recognized By Android Phone

 Well, below find out some of the common problems why SD card/microSD card in Android phone does not get recognized and also their solutions.